Apache Spark

 Install via Apolo web console

 Below is a brief description of how to deploy the Spark application with exactly the same configuration via Apolo web console.
+To find more details about how to manage your installable applications, refer to Managing Apps.

 Step 1 — find Spark Application in list of apps, and click "install" button.